FormerLurker/Octolapse/README.md

 ** This plugin is in Alpha Install at your own risk!

-* The ame of the plugin is likely to change if it hasn't already
+* The name of the plugin is likely to change if it hasn't already

 ## Description